tkeating/mt-plugin-post-office/README.md

 ### Forked Features in v2.0
 * iPhone video upload / auto-embed
 * Max image setting per blog + auto-resize to fit max size
+* Auto-rotate email images based on EXIF tags.
+* Disabled plus style email addressing used by PostOffice 1.0 and 1.1, which expects email addresses using the format emailaddress+{blogid}@domain.com, i.e. tomkeating+5@tmcnet.com.
+However, since most email servers DO NOT support plus-style addressing, this was preventing me from getting this plugin to work with Exchange Server 2010.
+I commented out the code, so you can re-enable it if you wish, though I suspect most will prefer it disabled.

                              +
 ## INSTALLATION ##